- Home/

 Ideal for beginners: New credit users benefit from simple card structures while building responsible payment habits.
 Students and those rebuilding credit can focus on payment history without reward complexity.

-Core card combination: To build a balanced portfolio, you need to compare credit cards and create a team, maintaining one 2% everything card, one 5% rotating category card, and 1-2 cards optimized for your highest spending categories (groceries, gas, dining, travel).
+Core card combination: Maintain one 2% everything card, one 5% rotating category card, and 1-2 cards optimized for your highest spending categories (groceries, gas, dining, travel).
+To build this portfolio, compare credit cards and treat them as a team rather than individual products.

 Annual fee justification: Premium cards with annual fees can make sense if benefits exceed costs.
 A $95 annual fee is justified if the card earns $200+ more annually than free alternatives.